 If you believe you are a victim of workplace sexual harassment in San Diego, start documenting your experience by taking notes of each incident, keeping relevant messages and emails, and writing down the names of witnesses.
 Read your workplace’s harassment policy and follow the reporting procedures to report sexual harassment to your employer.

 If the company doesn’t do anything about your formal complaint, you can file a complaint with the federal EEOC or the California Civil Rights Department (CRD).
-Then, contact our attorneys for a discussion of your situation with an experienced employment lawyer.
-We will help you take the next steps forward.
+Then, contact our sexual harrassment attorneys for a discussion of your situation with an experienced sexual harrassment lawyer.
+We help victims take the next steps forward.

 Contact Fairchild Employment Law for a Free Sexual Harassment Case Review

-If sexual harassment at work has created a hostile work environment or resulted in adverse employment action against you, get help from Fairchild Employment Law.
+If sexual harassment at work has created a hostile work environment or resulted in a wrongful termination, get help from our law firm.
 We will listen to your story and we will believe you.
-We can help you determine whether you have a case and explain your rights under California law.
+We can answer your questions and help you determine whether you have a case and explain your rights under California law.
 Contact us online or call (619) 306-1454 to get in touch with an experienced sexual harassment attorney in San Diego today.